 Hilliard C. Terry, III was appointed Executive Vice President and Chief Financial Officer in January 2012.
-Prior to joining the company, Mr. Terry served as Vice President and Treasurer at Agilent Technologies, Inc., where he worked since the company's initial public offering in 1999 and subsequent spin-off from Hewlett-Packard Company (H-P).
-He was the head of Investor Relations until he was appointed Vice President and Treasurer in 2006.
-Before joining Agilent, Mr. Terry worked in marketing and investor relations for H-P's VeriFone subsidiary and joined VeriFone, Inc. in 1995 prior to the company's acquisition by H-P in 1997.
+Prior to joining the company, Mr. Terry served as Vice President and Treasurer at Agilent Technologies, Inc., where he worked prior to the company's initial public offering in 1999 and subsequent spin-off from Hewlett-Packard Company (HP).
+He previously served as the head of Investor Relations until he was appointed Vice President and Treasurer in 2006.
+Before joining Agilent Technologies, Mr. Terry worked in marketing and investor relations for HP's VeriFone subsidiary and joined VeriFone, Inc. in 1995 prior to the company's acquisition by HP in 1997.
 He also held positions in investor relations with Kenetech Corporation and investment banking at Goldman, Sachs & Co.
 Mr. Terry currently serves on the board of directors of Umpqua Holdings Corporation, a publicly traded financial services company and on the board of its principal subsidiary, Umpqua Bank.
+Mr. Terry also serves of the board of trustees of the Oakland Museum of California.
 Mr. Terry holds a B.A. in Economics from the University of California at Berkeley and an M.B.A. from Golden Gate University.